SasanTazayoni/L2D-driving-school-CI-PP4/README.md

 * The DEBUG variable is absent and therefore has its status set to "False".
 * The HOST variable is retrieved from the Config Vars in the settings.
 * The deployed url is also provided for CSRF trusted origins.
 * The DEVELOPMENT variable is absent therefore its status defaults to "False".
 There is a condition set up in this case so that the backend is setup to send the password reset token to the user's email (entered in the password reset request form).
-The email credentials are retrieved from the Config Vars in the settings.
+The email credentials, for the email that mails the user, are retrieved from the Config Vars in the settings.
 * The CLOUDINARY_URL variable is retrieved from the Config Vars in the settings.
 * The DATABASE_URL variable is retrieved from the Config Vars in the settings.